-The companies are: Crown Castle, CSC Wireless (affiliated with Altice), ExteNet Systems, New Cingular Wireless PCS (affiliated with AT&T), New York SMSA Limited Partnership (affiliated with Verizon, Sprint and T-Mobile), Transit Wireless, and ZenFi Networks.
+The companies are: Crown Castle, CSC Wireless (affiliated with Altice), ExteNet Systems, New Cingular Wireless PCS (affiliated with AT&T), New York SMSA Limited Partnership (affiliated with Verizon), Transit Wireless (serving all four major carriers), and ZenFi Networks.
 The latest franchise agreements are in effect for 10 years.

 Allowing wireless equipment on its streetlamps isn’t something new for New York City.
 It’s been allowing this for 15 years.
 The effort has resulted in nearly 6,000 pole installations — with 5,000 more in the pipeline — by franchisees throughout the five boroughs.

 ExteNet’s CTO Tormod Larsen said ExteNet has had a franchise agreement with the city for a number of years.
 ExteNet counts all four of the major wireless carriers as its customers in New York City.
 He explained that each franchisee gets access to a number of poles, and that access is exclusive — they don’t have to share with the other wireless infrastructure franchisees.